Cyberpunk (role-playing game): Character creation

 There are ten key roles, each with their own special abilities.
-These include charismatic musicians ('rockerboys'), bodyguards and assassins ('solos'), computer hackers ('netrunners'), road warriors ('nomads'), street experts ('fixers'), investigative journalists and reporters ('medias'), mechanics ('techs' or 'techies'), doctors ('medtechs'), corporate executives ('corpos'), and police officers.
+These include charismatic musicians ('rockerboys'), bodyguards and assassins ('solos'), computer hackers ('netrunners'), road warriors ('nomads'), street experts ('fixers'), investigative journalists and reporters ('medias'), mechanics ('techs' or 'techies'), doctors ('medtechs'), corporate executives ('corpos'), and police officers ('lawmen').

 A choice of rules are provided for character creation, either by assigning points to purchase skills or by rolling d10s for a more random outcome.
 A system called Lifepath is provided to develop each character further, by generating goals, motivations, and events from their past.
 Finally, they gain money, cyberware, weapons and other equipment, including fashion and lifestyle goods.

 Further character development is skill-based rather than level-based; for successful play, players are awarded points to be spent on improving their characters' skill sets.

 Combat

 The combat system is called Friday Night Firefight (FNFF), and emphasizes lethality.
 Unlike role-playing systems where characters amass hit points as they progress, allowing them to survive higher amounts of combat damage, the amount of damage a character can sustain in Cyberpunk does not generally increase as the character develops.

 Each round, characters are permitted to take one move action and one other action.
 There are rules governing the use of autofire, armor, and cover, including specific instructions for using people as shields.
 Alternative ammunition types for weapons are available, for example a shotgun can be fired with buckshot instead of slugs.
 Character skills can be used to improve both ranged and melee combat.

 Additionally, there are rules covering other forms of damage such as drowning and asphyxiation, electrocution, and being set on fire.